Project CARS 3

 Thus far BN and SMS have stayed well ahead of the rumor-mill, with even the game’s trailer and launch date coming as a shock across the sim-racing community.
 We’ll update this section with any unofficial rumblings that surface over the next few weeks.

 The official game website updated between August 3 and August 5 to provide a more complete picture, and as expected the PC3 car closely resembles that of PC2, with some new additions.
-Officially the list is now complete, and represents what you’ll see on launch day.
+Officially the list is now complete, and represents the launch line-up.

 Other cars may appear down the line as DLC, but for now this list is appropriate to the most recent information.